 Defoliation – What Is It?

 Defoliation, also called deleafing, involves removing parts of a cannabis plant in order to encourage new growth.
 In some professional grows in legal states, employees will spend their entire days defoliating a garden.
 However, this can be a fairly polarizing technique – some growers love it, others loathe it.
 Detractors say that it’s a waste of time and can actually hurt your plants.
-However, when used correctly, defoliation can help you boost your yields, prevent disease and grow better quality cannabis – we’ll tell you how.
+However, when used correctly, defoliation can help you boost your yield, prevent disease and grow better quality cannabis – we’ll tell you how.

 Why Is Defoliation Helpful?